VW wins ruling in U.S. bondholder litigation over emissions cheating

 U.S. District Judge Charles Breyer had ruled in September 2019 that reliance on the German automaker's silence about the cheating was presumed, citing the 1972 U.S. Supreme Court case Affiliated Ute Citizens of Utah v.
 United States.

-But in Friday's 2-1 decision, Circuit Judge Milan Smith said the presumption didn't apply because the plaintiff also claimed to have relied on nine pages of VW's affirmative misrepresentations.
+But in Friday's 2-1 decision, Circuit Judge Milan Smith said the presumption did not apply because the plaintiff also claimed to have relied on nine pages of VW's affirmative misrepresentations.

 "Plaintiff can prove reliance through ordinary means by demonstrating a connection between the alleged misstatements and its injury," Smith wrote.
 "Otherwise, the exception would swallow the rule."